shawnm15/Distributed-Bulletin-Board/README.md

 new information about a topic, or view the content posted to a topic.
 Newly posted information is forwarded to all currently subscribed users.

 The 3 operations that a user can do is subscribe, unsubsribe, or post to a topic.
 The topic manager is responsible for handling the subscription of users and implementing the broadcast of newly posted information to the current subscribers.
 To ensure fault-tolerance, a topic manager is replicated on all available user nodes.

+How to run:

+Navigate to where the mix.exs file is.

+Run the below command:

+iex -S mix